realm-ai-project/RL-Subsystem/wandb_mlagents_wrapper/README.md

 # WandB MLAgents Wrapper

 ## Usage
-To use WandB with ML-Agents, simply define an extra field in the config file that is otherwise completely compatible with ML-Agents Python package.
+To use WandB with ML-Agents, simply add an extra "wandb" field in a config file that is otherwise completely compatible with ML-Agents Python package.
 To run, enter `wandb-mlagents-learn` in the terminal.
 This wrapper accepts the same cli arguments as `mlagents-learn`.
 This program can be used as a standalone passthrough for `mlagents-learn`.

 ## Supported arguments
+At minimum, here is what the `.yaml` config file should contain:
 ```
 wandb:
     project: <default: realm_ai>